s0l0ist/node-seal/USAGE.md

 Notes:

-- CKKS wouldn't set `PlainModulus` like this.
+- CKKS doesn't use a `PlainModulus` like this.
 - You can fine-tune by giving your own coeff-modulus bit sizes.

 ---